cybertheory/Sweet2th/README.md

 IsSmart - T or F
 IsVerified - T or F
-IsReal - T or F
+isReal - T or F
+flagCount - 0

 Owner=''